wodby/docs/apps/instances.md

 ## Instance type

-There are four types of instances: local, dev, staging and production.
-The local instance can be deployed only to [Vagrant](../servers/connect/vagrant.md), it's also unique per user and not visible to other members of the organization.
+There are 3 types of instances: dev, staging and production.

 There's almost no difference between instance types except error reporting level – all errors are displayed on dev instances and none on staging and production.